MISP/misp-website/content/blog/MISP.how.to.push.to.a.taxii.server.md

 In the TAXII server connection config, you can define filter rules.

-Those rules are basically the ones you would use as `HTTP body` of a `restSearch` request.
+Those rules are basically the ones you would use as `HTTP body` of a `restSearch` request. [restSearch filters options are documented in our OpenAPI](https://www.misp-project.org/openapi/).

 This means you can filter on a lot of different things, for example: